aronsho/b_value_sequences_japan/README.md

 Software needed:
 - Python>=3.10
-- Python packages: rft1d, seismostats
+- Python packages: rft1d, seismostats, cmcrameri, tqdm

 Files needed:
 The only additional file that is needed is an earthquake catalog of japan.
 This catalog should be a cvs with the following collumns (case sensitive): time, latitude, longitude, depth, magnitude, event_type.